This isn't a story about a grand discovery or life-changing eureka moment.

 One Friday evening in February, Tushar Bhowmick, a graduate student in Deemyad's group, was at the end of an exhausting week at the MagLab.
 Because Deemyad had other obligations, Bhowmick was working without his advisor, alongside the MagLab team.
 Earlier that week, they had had some successes — they got a pressure cell to operate at 1.7 GPa and observed quantum oscillations — as well as some setbacks.
 One day they struggled with a bad pressure cell, ending their shift with nothing to show for it.
 Then a freak storm closed all of Florida State University, where the MagLab is headquartered: Another day with no data.

-Late that Friday, in his last hours with the magnet, Bhowmick was analyzing the most recent data from a lithium sample under a whopping 2.8 GPa of pressure in magnetic fields of 33 to 35 teslas x A tesla is a unit of magnetic field strength.
-A typical fridge magnet has a field of about 0.01 tesla. .
+Late that Friday, in his last hours with the magnet, Bhowmick was analyzing the most recent data from a lithium sample under a whopping 2.8 GPa of pressure in magnetic fields of 33 to 35 tesla x Tesla, or T, is a unit of magnetic field strength; a strong refrigerator magnet is .01 tesla, and a typical MRI machine is 1.5 to 3 tesla.
+The MagLab's strongest persistent magnet has a field of 45 teslas. .
 He finally saw what may have been the signal they'd been waiting for — a peak in the data that suggested quantum oscillations.
 But he needed to try again: Some extraneous information, called noise, made the data unclear.
 So he asked for another 33-to-35 tesla run, hoping for a stronger signal.

 And he got it: Not only did he see another peak, but it was much more distinct than the previous one.